amyvanwell/gazerCode/data.md

 | 574           | 731      | 351   |
 | 656           | 939 | 329  |

 The output of all trials using Gazer plugins include data with the above information as an array of hash tables.
 Each element in the array is one of the Gazer points (in chronological order) including values for time, x-coord, and y-coord.
-For example, a Single-Dot-Duration trial lasting 2000ms will generate an array with approximately 35 points.
+For example, a Single-Dot-Duration trial lasting 2000ms will generate an array with approximately 35 gaze prediction points.

-The above sample was formatted originally as :
+The raw formatting for the above sample was originally as follows:

 ```js
 [